-At Hatches Harbor Spit and the northern tip of Herring Cove, "Area Closed" signs would be affixed to buoys prohibiting beachgoers from crossing the channel and disturbing flocks of staging shorebirds on exposed tidal flats.
-In addition, "Area Closed" signs would be installed throughout the marsh prohibiting pedestrian access (appendix F).
+At Hatches Harbor Spit and the northern tip of Herring Cove, "Area Closed" signs would be installed throughout the marsh prohibiting pedestrian access (appendix F).

 In other areas throughout the national seashore that are not historically important staging areas and where more than 100 roseate terns, red knots, or mixed flocks of shorebirds have congregated, upper or lower beach protective measures would be implemented.
 An example of this is if shorebirds are observed in an area in the morning but leave the area when visitors arrive; however, the shorebirds are observed in this same area again the following morning indicating that this area is important for staging during this season.
 To reduce disturbance to birds resting along the upper beach, symbolic fencing with string and "Area Closed - Bird Use Area" signs would be installed around these flocks (appendix F).
-If these birds are using the intertidal zone at low- to mid-tides, pedestrians would be made to provide pedestrian access.
+If these birds are using the intertidal zone at low- to mid-tides, pedestrians would be rerouted along the upper beach, around the resting flocks (appendix F).
+In all cases, efforts would be made to provide pedestrian access.

 Coast Guard spit in Eastham is highly used by shorebirds for both nesting and staging; however, a portion of the tip of Coast Guard spit in Eastham would remain open for boat landing; the only exception would be times that this portion had to be closed to protect nesting piping plover, as described in the no-action alternative.
-If, in the future, new information indicates a boat closure would be warranted, the national season may implement additional boat landing restrictions here.
+If, in the future, new information indicates a boat closure would be warranted, the national seashore may implement additional boat landing restrictions here.

 Boat closures would be established on some beaches for roseate terns, red knots, and other migrating shorebirds as the birds begin to arrive.
 This closure would protect historically important staging and feeding areas from boat disturbance and reduce displacement of the birds from the habitat.
-Closures would be located on resting or feeding areas that have been important for roseate and common terns and red knots in more than one of the past five years.
+Closures would be located on resting or feeding areas that have been important for roseate and common terns and red knots in the current year.

-In addition to the closures described under the no-action alternative, other sections of bay and ocean beaches may be temporarily closed to boats from July 15 through October 15 to protect staging/ migrating shorebirds if more than 100 roseate terns, red knots, or mixed flocks of shorebirds are regularly observed using the beach habitat.
+In addition to the closures described under the no-action alternative, other sections of bay and ocean beaches may be temporarily closed to boats from July 15 through October 15 to protect staging/migrating shorebirds if more than 100 roseate terns, red knots, or mixed flocks of shorebirds are regularly observed using the beach habitat.